learnbymakingwales/learnbymakingwales.github.io/en/resource/index.md

 We plan to share resources and artefacts as we go and will publish them here so that anyone can use them.

+We have created a [reading list](/en/reading-list) where we link to all the great content we refer to in the lab sessions.

 ## Templates

 ### Manual of me